andrewhun/desktop-finance/README.md

 - Creating a small app that allows users to generate Java classes declaratively

 I will be preoccupied with learning about these topics for some time.
 I'm hoping that I will be able to apply my knowledge to the Desktop Finance app as well.
 I know one thing for sure: I will return to this project as soon as I have satisfied my curiosity.

+# Changelog (19/09/2019)

+Great news!
+The commit automation script I have mentioned in my last update is now up and running.
+This log was pushed to the repository using it.
+Of course, I am far from done with the script.
+I am aiming to create a more generalized version using PowerShell functions as a next step.
+Once that is done, I will jump on the Java class generator which I wrote about earlier.
+I'm hoping to return to this project with new insights at the end of my adventures.